ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](aIxmQKWUjNY)

-Elliot introduced and gave a demo of [Pyrsia](https://pyrsia.io/), a binary build & distribution system written in Rust and built on top of libp2p for messaging (instead of http or ssh.)
+Elliot introduced and gave a demo of [Pyrsia](https://pyrsia.io/), a binary build & distribution system written in Rust and built on top of libp2p for messaging (instead of HTTP or SSH.)
 He detailed how Pyrsia seeks to provide provenance when distributing binaries with the aim to prevent known exploits like the [SolarWinds hack](https://www.wired.com/story/solarwinds-hack-supply-chain-threats-improvements/), [Log4Shell exploit](https://news.sophos.com/en-us/2021/12/17/inside-the-code-how-the-log4shell-exploit-works/), [malicious crates in rust](https://blog.rust-lang.org/2022/05/10/malicious-crate-rustdecimal.html), and [domain takeovers](https://jfrog.com/blog/npm-package-hijacking-through-domain-takeover-how-bad-is-this-new-attack/).

 ### Decentralized Chat with IPFS & libp2p